 To meet the challenge, EdTech companies like Firstsource are optimizing smart technologies, such as artificial intelligence, to build personalized surround system support across the learning lifecycle – from acquisition and onboarding, to engagement, retention and completion.
 As such, the Firstsource team of experts helps institutions map continuous, connected and individualized learning journeys, designed to identify needs and resolve issues as they arise.

-They also furnish intelligent back office solutions, which facilitate student service support that is both data-driven and cost-effective.
-And to improve learning comes, Firstsource helps institutions develop and deliver highly effective, student-focused educational solutions, from platform development to adaptive learning to engaging content.
+They also furnish intelligent back office solutions, which facilitate student enrollment service support that is both data-driven and cost-effective.
+And to improve learning comes, Firstsource helps institutions develop and deliver highly effective, student-focused educational technology solutions, from platform development to adaptive learning to engaging content.

 The result?
 Students meet their lifelong learning objectives, while institutions succeed in delivering life-time value on the learning investment.

 As a 20-year veteran in the adult and virtual education space, I have written more than my share of both thought pieces and scholarly articles extolling the many benefits of and advances in technology-enhanced learning.
 But I never imagined that a global pandemic might become the tipping point for rapid, large-scale adoption – which could, in turn, open the floodgates for serious research and ongoing innovation in the field.

 And as we make an ever more compelling case for harnessing the power of digital technology solutions to deliver the promise of education, the EdTech industry will continue to reshape the culture of learning with education technology-enhanced solutions that meet the needs of a rapidly changing world.